Anita Conti: Work as a book binder and journalist

-Work for the OSTPM (Office Scientifique et Technique des Pêches Maritimes) (1934-1942)
+Office Scientifique et Technique des Pêches Maritimes (1934–1942)

-In 1934, Anita Conti was hired by Eduard Le Danois, a French zoologist, at the OSTPM (today called IFREMER) as "propaganda manager".
+In 1934, Anita Conti was hired by Eduard Le Danois, a French zoologist, at the Office Scientifique et Technique des Pêches Maritimes (OSTPM) (today called IFREMER) as "propaganda manager".
 In 1935, during the inauguration of the "Palais de la Mer" (Biarritz Aquarium), her role was to receive journalists.
 She then joined the first océonographic vessel, Président Théodore Tissier.
 Although self-taught, she took measurements and samples, while observing fishing techniques.
 Gradually, the whole team built up a first oceanographic database as they travelled between Saint Pierre and Miquelon, Iceland and Spitsbergen.

-In 1939, she spent 3 months on the Fécamp fishing trawler Vikings.
+In 1939, Conti spent 3 months on the Fécamp fishing trawler Vikings.
 On board, she developed a technique for cartographing specialised fishing maps, different from the used navigational charts.
 She published many scientific reports on the negative effects of industrial fishing.
-She has left many photographies documenting life on board and has set a series of parameters (water temperature, salinity, etc.) and their influence on fish populations.
+She took many photographs documenting life on board and set a series of parameters (water temperature, salinity, etc.) and their influence on fish populations.

-At the outbreak of the Second World War, from November 1939 to January 1940, she was employed by the National French Navy on minesweepers in Dunkirk.
+At the outbreak of the Second World War, from November 1939 to January 1940, Conti was employed by the National French Navy on minesweepers in Dunkirk.
 There, as the only woman, she had to make her own uniform.
 She wrote an article about these missions in "l'Illustration".
 In May 1940, she took part in the evacuation of the World War II Battle of Dunkirk.
-She is generally acknowledged as the first woman actively participating in the French Navy ships.
+She is generally acknowledged as the first woman actively participating on the French Navy ships.

 Back in France, she escaped the Occupied Territory on board the fishing trawler Le Volontaire.

-West Africa (1941-1947)
+West Africa (1941–1947)

-From 1941 onwards, she discovered new fish species unknown in France and their nutritional values in regards of protein deficiency for the local populations in Mauritania, Senegal, Mali (formerly French Sudan), Guinea, Ivory Coast, Niger, Burkina Faso (Upper Volta) and in the Republic of Benin (Dahomey) In 1943, the Provisional Government of the French Republic in Algeria commissioned her to investigate the fishing resources of West Africa as well as to conduct a study on traditional fishing methods.
+From 1941 onwards, she discovered new fish species unknown in France and their nutritional values in regards of protein deficiency for the local populations in Mauritania, Senegal, Mali (formerly French Sudan), Guinea, Ivory Coast, Niger, Burkina Faso (Upper Volta) and in the Republic of Benin (Dahomey).
+In 1943, the Provisional Government of the French Republic in Algeria commissioned her to investigate the fishing resources of West Africa as well as to conduct a study on traditional fishing methods.

-During ten years, she worked to develop better conservation techniques, trained artisanal fishermen with new fishing methods and installed artificial dens and dryers for further studies.
+For ten years, she worked to develop better conservation techniques, trained artisanal fishermen with new fishing methods and installed artificial dens and dryers for further studies.
 She founded many smokehouses and an experimental fishery for sharks in Guinea as she particularly focused on making known the virtues of shark liver, which is particularly rich in vitamins.
 Gradually, she became more and more conscientious of the misuse of natural resources by European fishing industries and the major waste that could be prevented.
-Throughout her work, she didn't use Western standards but rather traditional fishing techniques.
+Throughout her work, she used traditional fishing techniques rather than Western standards.

 When French institutions stopped subsidizing her initiatives, Conti created her own company in Conakry, Guinea, with the aim of continuing her research, promoting local fishing and improving conditions.
-However the difficulties accumulated: violent storms destroyed facilities, and in the 1950s she returned to France.
+However difficulties accumulated, violent storms destroyed facilities, and in the 1950s she returned to France.

 From her travels between Port-Etienne and Conakry-Gbessia she brought back a python called Héliodore.